 - substances and mixtures in safety data sheets must be classificated according to CLP.

-Ekotox Centers offers preparation of Safety Data Sheets and revisions under REACH/CLP in most of EU languages.
+EKOTOX CENTERS offers preparation of Safety Data Sheets and revisions under REACH/CLP in most of EU languages.

 All safety data sheets provided after 31 December 2022 have to be in the format according to Regulation (EU) 2020/878.